karlmikko/reactor/README.md

 This allows Reactor.Router to have multiple router instances, unlinke Backbone.Router.

 This also allows for Reactor.Router to implement a crude "contexual routing" implementation.
-See the above example.
+A context route is represented by a tailing `/*`.

 React.Router is built on top of Reactor.SwitchView.

+**Props**
+`notFound` - Is passed to `SwitchView` as `else`.
+I.E. `notFound` is the 404 of the router (default `<span />`).
+`pushState` - If true will tell Backbone.history.start to use `{pushStart:true}`.

+React.Router will start Backbone.History automatically if not already started.
+To use custom Backbone.history.start() options unsure Backbone.history.start is called before any React.Router components are rendered.

 **Example**
 ```